ibrabyze/blog-/_posts/2026-06-27-how-i-write-seo-articles-in-58-minutes.md

 Here's the part most people get wrong: the problem with your AI content isn't the AI.
 You already know how to write SEO articles with AI.
 You've tried it.
 You opened ChatGPT, asked it to write something, got back a draft that sounded confident, read smoothly, and ranked absolutely nowhere.
 That's not a tool problem.
 That's a system problem.
 You're running a capable instrument with no blueprint.

+Before running any module in this system, the first decision is [choosing a keyword worth targeting](/2026/07/02/keyword-research-without-paying-for-tools.html) — and that decision does not require a paid tool to make correctly.

 I was in both traps — the expensive agency and the wasted Sunday.
 So I built a way out: a 7-module, 28-prompt system inside Notion that takes me from blank page to fully optimised, published article in 58 minutes.

 I spent weeks meticulously configuring isolated prompt chains because the old-school distribution methods are structurally broken for lean operators.
 When you lay bare the raw unit economics of scaling traffic, analyzing an [seo content engine vs hiring an agency](/2026/07/12/seo-content-engine-hiring-agency.html) reveals that manual writing burns your product development hours while traditional agency retainers simply burn your cash.
 I didn't need another generic text generator; I needed a deterministic execution framework that automated the heavy cognitive lifting of editorial search strategy.